 How to Make a Mixed Berry Skillet Crisp

 Making the mixed berry skillet crisp is so easy!
 Just toss the berries together with some maple syrup and cornstarch (or arrowroot powder) to thicken up the juices.
-You can make spread the filling into a 9 or 10 inch cast iron skillet or a large baking dish.
+You can make spread the filling into a 9 or or a .
 Next, you mix together the crumble topping with some oats, oat flour, maple syrup, coconut oil, cinnamon and salt.
 Use gluten free oats if necessary.

 If you don’t have oat flour on hand, you can make your own by tossing 1 cup of oats into your food processor or high speed blender and pulse until it is finely ground.
 Regular or almond flour would work here as well.